Blind Audio Bandwidth Extension: A Diffusion-Based Zero-Shot Approach: Experiments and Results

 The test results are represented in Fig.~\ref{fig:boxplots_small}, using a boxplot representation.
-As it can be seen in Fig.~\ref{fig:boxplots_small}b, BABE widely outperformed the baseline BEHM-GAN in $f_\text{c}=3$\;kHz (p-value of $3\times10^{-9}$ in a paired t-test).
-As expected, both non-blind oracle conditions obtained high scores, but the proposed BABE method also obtained similarly high ratings.
-As examined through a paired t-test, the results do not show strong statistically significant differences between BABE and AERO$^\ast$ in neither the $f_\text{c}=1$\;kHz or $f_\text{c}=3$\;kHz conditions (p-values of 0.98 and 0.08, respectively).
-When compared against CQT-Diff+, the distribution of the scores given to BABE are significantly inferior in $f_\text{c}=1$\;kHz (p-value 2$\times10^{-3}$), but not in $f_\text{c}=3$\;kHz (p-value 0.16).
-These results indicate that the blind filter estimation does not affect much to the perceived audio quality, when compared to the oracle baselines, demonstrating the effectiveness of the proposed method.
+As it can be seen in Fig.~\ref{fig:boxplots_small}b, BABE widely outperformed the baseline BEHM-GAN in $f_\text{c}=3$\;kHz (p-value of $8.05\times10^{-9}$ in a paired t-test).
+As expected, both informed oracle conditions obtained high scores, but the proposed BABE method also obtained similarly high ratings.
+As examined through a paired t-test, the results do not show strong statistically significant differences between BABE and AERO$^\ast$ in the $f_\text{c}=1$\;kHz condition (p-value of 0.20).
+When compared against CQT-Diff+, the distribution of the scores given to BABE are significantly inferior in $f_\text{c}=1$\;kHz (p-value 5.4$\times10^{-3}$), but not in $f_\text{c}=3$\;kHz (p-value 0.34).
+These results indicate that the blind filter estimation does not affect the perceived audio quality much, when compared to the oracle baselines, demonstrating the effectiveness of the proposed method.